ErikPohl444/ErikPohl444/README.md

 <details>
   <summary>On patterns and anti-patterns in general</summary>
   But an engineering manager or tech lead looks at other patterns:
-  * Communication patterns and anti-patterns
+  - Communication patterns and anti-patterns
-  * Organizational patterns and anti-patterns
+  - Organizational patterns and anti-patterns
-  * Work process patterns and anti-patterns
+  - Work process patterns and anti-patterns
-  * People leadership patterns and anti-patterns
+  - People leadership patterns and anti-patterns

   I have a couple of decades learning these the hard way so that they are instinctual.
 I love talking about them.
 If you can't find a topic covered in my Substack, hit me up.

-  But I know each pattern is only a compass indicators: I don't let the perfect be the enemy of the good.
+  I know each pattern is only a compass indicator: I don't let the perfect be the enemy of the good.
 If any org could perfect itself overnight, we'd all be out jobs.

   ** I know how to drive teams to iterate towards better places without preventing them from shipping software along the way. **
   </details>